 - Department of Fish and Game and Contra Costa Water District have established preserves and conservation easements in the Corral Hollow Canyon.

-- Several private land owners have established conservation easements for San Joaquin kit fox in the Corral Hollow Canyon area.
+- Several private land owners have established conservation easements for San Joaquin kit fox and other threatened species in the Corral Hollow Canyon area.

 For more about the important natural resource conservation goals Tesla Park serves, see the following links: